Phone: +33 1 6072 4853

 His research received prizes from the Academy of Management, the leading international association of management researchers.

-- BOOKS - Network Advantage: How to Unlock Information, Cooperation, and Power in your Alliance Portfolio - Wiley
+- BOOKS - Network Advantage: How to Unlock Value From Your Alliances and Partnerships - Wiley

 - JOURNAL ARTICLES - Relational Pluralism Within and Between Organizations - Academy of Management Journal